Nexusoft/Legacy/README.md

 --------------

-Nexus is a framework of tools that can be used to create most of the applications on the internetw as we know it today.
+Nexus is a framework of tools that can be used to create most of the applications on the internet as we know it today.
 The core implementation is of a digital currency that rides on the backbones of the network and provides a stable storage and transmission of value from party to party.